cfaqiri/codechallenge/README.md

 PostgreSQL is required to accommodate the DecimalFields used in this project.

 # Assumptions
-Beyond the assumptions already outlined in requirements in the link above, the API assumes that job groups have been created in advance of uploading a csv file that contains timekeeping information.
+Beyond the assumptions already outlined in requirements in the link above, the API assumes that job groups have been created in the database in advance of uploading a csv file.

 # Installation
 1. Clone the repository